truemagic-coder/solana-agent-rs/README.md

 ### Tasks Tool

-Schedule one-off or recurring tasks with cancellation support:
+Schedule one-off or recurring tasks with cancellation support for the agent to create tasks:

 ```json
 {